Why isn't the data I posted to the pipeline loaded to the database?

 How do I audit that my files have been delivered?

 In most cases, file transfers occur without incident.
 However, there are situations where an error may arise.
-Troubleshooting an error can be a difficult and time-consuming endeavor, especially in cases where a system may be sending 100s or 1000s of files a day.
+Troubleshooting an error can be a difficult and time-consuming endeavor, especially when a system may send 100s or 1000s of files a day.

-The source system should be tracking what was delivered and what was not delivered.
+The source system should track what was delivered and what was not.
 We suggest that a manifest of files is maintained in the source system.
 This manifest would identify the files to be delivered and their state (success, failure, pending).

 How do I know if a file was transferred successfully?

-Your client will normally be sent a response code of 226 to indicate a successful file transfer.
-However, there are other status codes that may be present.
+Your client will normally be sent a response code 226 to indicate a successful file transfer.
+However, other status codes may be present.
 See below:

 • A code 226 is sent if the entire file was successfully received and stored